andrewjacob01/cse210-03/README.md

 * Player two moves using the I, K, J and L keys.
 * Each player's trail grows as they move.
 * Players try to maneuver so the opponent collides with their trail.
-** If a player collides with their opponent's trail...
+    - If a player collides with their opponent's trail...
-** A "game over" message is displayed in the middle of the screen.
+    - A "game over" message is displayed in the middle of the screen.
-** The cycles turn white.
+    - The cycles turn white.
-** Players keep moving and turning but don't run into each other.
+    - Players keep moving and turning but don't run into each other.
-Interface

 ## Requirements
 The program must also meet the following requirements.